 - a personal history of trauma or abuse that has never been discussed with a professional mental health specialist

 None of these signs are, in and of themselves, and the absolute indicator of co-current disorders.
 However, since the two sides – mental disorders and addiction disorders – are so intertwined, it is, in fact, a good idea to assume a dual diagnosis until it can be actually ruled out by a professional.

-The Partnership for Drug-Free Kids agrees, because they recommend that the treatment of co-occurring disorders needs to be approached as a separate discipline which combines the best practices of addiction treatment with the most effective practices in psychiatry.
+The Partnership for Drug-Free Kids agrees because they recommend that the treatment of co-occurring disorders needs to be approached as a separate discipline that combines the best practices of addiction treatment with the most effective practices in psychiatry.

 The treatment of concurrent disorders – typically, mental (ex. anxiety or depression) and chemical (ex. drug addiction or alcoholism) – is one of the fundamental principles of substance abuse rehabilitation therapy, according to the National Institute on Drug Abuse.